willwang-x/cs-cornerstone/11-project-management/project-readme.md

 Because no one can read your mind (yet)

+* A nice README is a good way to help people **engage** in the project as well.
+	* A project with nice README and screenshots will get the **attention** of users better since it’s a direct way to explain why this project matters, and why people should use and contribute to the project.
-It's an easy way to answer questions that your audience will likely have regarding how to install and use your project and also how to collaborate with you.
+* It's an **easy** way to **answer** questions that your audience will likely have regarding how to install and use your project and also how to collaborate with you.

 ## What